cxj05h/SQM_Installer/README.md

 - Patient, Episode, Order and MRnum are all hardcoded into SQM and _cannot be changed_, **only the order**.
 - The order the custom fields appear in can be adjusted by changing the order they appear from top>bottom in the .json file.
 - Custom parsing patterns can be defined in the `custom_patterns.json` file.
 This is used to update the language customers use to define how an episodeID is parsed as well as orderIDs.
 Follow the json format by adding a comma after the last row (whether episodeID or orderID) enclosed in double quotes.
 Most formats have already been accounted for.

+## Image to text
+- Drag customer's image to the plain text box and wait for it to be converted to text.
+May not work with all images.
+Should be JPEG, PNG or PDF.

 ## Troubleshooting